 While there are no targets in place regarding the representation of women on the Board of Directors or when hiring executive officers, the Company has a Diversity Policy which recognises that a diversified workforce is crucial to achieving the Company's vision of being a high performing mid-tier producer, and further outlines the Company's approach to promoting diversity.
 The Diversity Policy requires the Company to take a merit based approach to the selection of employees, senior management and the Board with an emphasis on promoting diversity at all levels, to adopt measurable objectives to achieving diversity, and to track the achievement of objectives.
 The Remuneration and Nomination Committee reviews the Diversity Policy on a periodic basis.
-Significantly, the Company appointed its first female director, Dr. Diane Garrett, in October 2015 on its Board of eight directors (12.5% women representation).
-Ms. Liang Tang still holds the position of Executive Vice President, General Counsel and Company Secretary on the Company's executive officer team.
+Significantly, the Company appointed its first female director, Dr. Diane Garrett, in October 2015 on its now Board of seven directors (14% women representation).
+Ms. Liang Tang still holds the position of Executive Vice President, General Counsel and Company Secretary on the Company's executive team of eight executives (12.5% women representation).